Updated: Mar 8

 This, just days before conference is not just a statement against self ID, but also, at last, a show that the front benches of Labour support and stand with Rosie Duffield.

 Our leader, Mandu Reid has not come to Rosie’s defence so emphatically.
 This is disappointing of course, as it is well within her remit.
 It was also disappointing to see her retweet a VICE article asking for Kemi Bardenoch to resign.
-The article was based on an audio recording (that only VICE had heard) and published only weeks after Ben Hunte (the journo) left the BBC amid a BBC statement in relating to failings around impartiality.
-An article more focused on shutting down women's discussions than on solid journalistic principles.
+The article was based on an audio recording (that only VICE had heard) and published only weeks after Ben Hunte (the journo) left the BBC amid a BBC statement accusing him of failings around impartiality.
+It is fair to say his VICE article was more focused on shutting down women's discussions than on solid journalistic principles.

 Although we are obviously disappointed by Mandu's unsatisfactory response, we are not without sympathy.
 To be fair, Mandu has watched fellow Black women politicians endure continual hounding from party members and staffers.